Making or responding to an employment tribunal claim

 You can make a claim:

-- For yourself, as the only person claiming
+• For yourself, as the only user claiming

-Claims usually have to be made to the tribunal within three months of your employment ending or the problem occurring.
+Claims usually have to be made to the tribunal within three months of the user's employment ending or the problem occurring.

 What you will need to make an online claim:

-The names and addresses of all the people making the claim (the ‘claimants’).
+• The names and addresses of all the users making the claim (the ‘claimants’)

-The names and addresses of the respondents - you can find this in your job offer letter, your employment contract or your payslips.
+• The names and addresses of the respondents - this can be found in the relevant job offer letter, employment contract or payslips

 Contact us to receive free support: